Intimidated by the complexity of “gamification”?

 (CPF Savings Carnival Screenshots)

 In partnership with Central Provident Fund (CPF), Trinax produced a game to teach students on the importance of accumulating savings early on in life.
-We developed a game where students could play as a juice bottle, collect juice through hand motions and fill up empty cups through body movements.
+We developed an interactive marketing game where students could play as a juice bottle, collect juice through hand motions and fill up empty cups through body movements.
 This is another example of educational gamification that serves the purpose of educating people on a particular topic through interactive games that hold the user’s attention and instil informative messages into the users.

 Whether it be trying to educate construction workers on safety hazards or kindergarten children on how to properly behave, gamification works wonders for disseminating information by soliciting attention through appealing visuals and hands-on experiences.

-Our Experience with Gamification:
+Our Experience with Interactive Gamification:

 It is said that 80% of gamification projects fail.
 Factors like not having a clear goal for the game, too much educational material but not enough gamified elements and having no consequences for half-hearted gameplay could be detrimental to the overall experience.
 To avoid this failure, we need to ensure that a purpose is driving the entire project.
 An aimless project breeds zero progression.

-With over 100 successful game deployments yearly, Trinax is well-equipped in handling the creation and design of games and services to ensure that your collaboration with us will be customised according to the objective of your brand and project.
+With over 100 successful game deployments yearly, Trinax is well-equipped in handling the creation of interactive marketing campaigns and design of games and services to ensure that your collaboration with us will be customised according to the objective of your brand and project.
 How we approach gamification is with a heap of prior knowledge and precepts that involve being cautious to avoid mistakes that lead a gamification project to failure.

-We develop our array of games and services in-house which guarantees a level of quality that meets our stringent standards.
+Trinax expertise in interactive marketing solutions includes an array of games and services in-house which guarantees a level of quality that meets our stringent standards.
 Developing in-house also facilitates any change in scalability or content required by our clients as it allows us to make necessary changes with ease.

-The Appealing Nature of Gamification
+The Appealing Nature of Interactive Gamification

 Ultimately, gamification appeals to the intrinsic need for our minds to attain some form of entertainment amidst the mundane lifestyle most of us are going through.
 It is an umbrella term that comprises the concepts that make a typical game fun, extracting those concepts at a fundamental level and using those concepts to make an ordinary campaign or event captivating and lively to the average consumer.
 It makes the journey of learning something new interactive and allows the participant to internalise the information that is given.